 Those interested in supporting MALG beyond membership in delivering our key services to members (see details of membership benefits here) should contact us on email@example.com to arrange a call to discuss options.

-We would like to recognise and thank our current ‘Friends of MALG’ supporters Arrow Global, CDER Group, Experian, Financial Wellness Group, Intrum, Lantern, Lester Aldridge, Lowell, Motonovo Finance, and PRA Group, without whom we could not have navigated our way through 2020/21 at a time when our purpose and relevance is more apparent than ever.
+We would like to recognise and thank our current ‘Friends of MALG’ supporters Arrow Global, CDER Group, Experian, Financial Wellness Group, Intrum, Lantern, Lester Aldridge, Lowell, Motonovo Finance, and PRA Group, without whom we could not have navigated our way through 2020/21 and beyond at a time when our purpose and relevance is more apparent than ever.